GenTechGp/gtgseq/README.md

 If you are doing your compute on AWS or if you have a very-high bandwidth and very-low latency Internet connection, you may mount the S3 bucket and then directly access as explained [here](docs/mount.md).

+# Other public datasets

+If you are interested in the previous nanopore chemistry R9.4.1, links to such data is available [here](https://github.com/hasindu2008/seq/#ont-r941-chemistry).

 # Acknowledgement